 Copy the output to the markdown file and enclose it in three backticks(```markdown) and end with three backticks.

-And another way is to `pre tag in HTML which preserves the line breaks and spaces.
+Another way is to `pre-tag in HTML which preserves the line breaks and spaces.

 Generate folder structure with npm markdown-notes-tree and copy to the documentation file